MODERATE-Project/moderate-diva-deployment/README.md

 ### Initial Setup

-The `setup` task prepares the deployment environment by performing dependency checks and repository management.
-It verifies that all required tools (Docker, Ansible, Python, keytool, etc.) are installed and accessible, clones the necessary repositories (including the ansible-configurator), and authenticates with the Docker registry to access private images.
+The `setup` task prepares the deployment environment by verifying required tools (Docker, Ansible, Python, `keytool`, etc.) and logging into the Docker registry to access private images.
+All code required for deployment is already vendored in this repository; no repositories are cloned during setup.

 ```bash
 task setup